 Maltese Chihuahua mix dogs are confident and independent, yet loyal and active.
 A hybrid designer dog breed, the Malchi gives a cross between the sassy, stubborn Chihuahua and the active, playful Maltese.
 These toy sized dogs weigh no more than 12lbs, grow up to 14 inches and usually live around 13 years.
-Today we will look at how to adopt a health, happy Maltese Chihuahua mix puppy.
-We’ll also help you to decide whether this playful, spirited lapdog is a good companion for your lifestyle, kids and job!
 Ideal for first time to experienced owners, they need plenty of attention, training and exercise despite their size.
 Maltese Chihuahua mixes do best in homes with older children, and a member of the family home for much of the day.

 Contents